qcitizen/qc-apply/README.md

+## Preamble

 ```
 > A message from the editor:                              [2021-06-23]

-We've received a lot of great PR submissions from May to June.
-Some
+We've received a lot of really nice submissions over the past month.
-are still waiting for reviews; we haven't forgotten and we will
+A few of the PRs are still waiting for reviews; we haven't forgotten
-respond soon.
+and we will respond soon.

-The role we're hiring for at the moment is a **Senior full-stack dev**,
+The role we're hiring for at the moment is a Senior Full-stack Dev,
-with experience working in Elixir and Phoenix.
-We started this project
+with experience working in Elixir/Phoenix.
+Experience as a lead dev
+or project ownwer is a bonus but not required (we want a programmer,
+first and foremost).

+The position is on our Phoenix project team.
+We started it late last
-late last year and it's currently in pre-production mode, where devops
+year and it's currently in a pre-production phase.
+Experience with
-experience is valuable along with a security-first mindset and fine
+devops is valuable along with a security-first mindset and fine
-attention to detail as well.
+attention to detail in general as well.

-We have more positions opening up over the next few months so we're
+We have more positions opening up over the next few months so
-keep track of the submissions coming in and we'll send another update
+we're keeping track of the pull requests coming in and we'll
-as we know more. - QC
+have another update here as soon as we have more details. - QC

 ```

+---

-## Exercise
+# Exercise

 Write a function that compresses an alphanumeric string by collapsing consecutive values.
 The rules of the compression algorithm are defined by the test cases below.